-The chancellor, as chief executive officer of the Board of Regents and chief administrative officer of the University System, executes the resolutions, policies, rules, and regulations adopted by the board for the governing of the system.
+The Chancellor, as chief executive officer of the Board of Regents and chief administrative officer of the University System, executes the resolutions, policies, rules, and regulations adopted by the board for the governing of the system.
 In addition, the chancellor is empowered to execute board-approved documents.

-The chancellor is the medium through which all matters are presented to the board, including recommendations, reports, and suggestions from institutions, their faculty members, employees, and students.
-It is his responsibility to make recommendations on matters presented to the board from institutions.
-The chancellor is a member of all faculties and other academic bodies having legislative authority within the system.
-He is a nonvoting ex-officio member of all committees of the board.
-He prepares and submits to the board suggested annual allocations of state appropriations to the institutions.
-He confers with presidents of the institutions in the preparation of institutional budgets to be submitted, with his recommendation, for action by the board.
+The Chancellor is the medium through which all matters are presented to the board, including recommendations, reports, and suggestions from institutions, their faculty members, employees, and students.
+It is the Chancellor's responsibility to make recommendations on matters presented to the board from institutions.
+The Chancellor is a member of all faculties and other academic bodies having legislative authority within the system and is a non-voting ex-officio member of all committees of the board.
+Based on conferring with presidents of the institutions, the Chancellor prepares and submits to the board suggested annual allocations of state appropriations to the institutions.